 Put one or two 100cc oxygen absorbers into a 32-ounce jar and screw on the lid.
 Within a half-hour, you should hear the lid plink sealed as the air is drawn out of it.

 Plastic PETE Containers

 A cheap alternative to glass jars is to use PETE (polyethylene terephthalate) plastic bottles.

-Compared to other types of plastic bottles, PETE bottles keep out moisture and air better.
+PETE bottles keep out moisture and air better than other types of plastic bottles.
 They can even be used with oxygen absorbers.

 Many supermarket foods are packaged in PETE bottles.
-These can be reused for your own food storage.
+These can be reused for your food storage.